 Before you sign up for Intune, determine whether you already have a Microsoft Online Services account, Enterprise Agreement, or equivalent volume licensing agreement.
 A Microsoft volume licensing agreement or other Microsoft cloud services subscription like Microsoft 365 usually includes a work or school account.

 If you already have a work or school account, sign in with that account and add Intune to your subscription.
 Otherwise, you can sign up for a new account to use Intune for your organization.
-Sign in to the Microsoft Intune admin center, and sign up for Intune.
-If you have an existing subscription, you can also sign in to it.

-Sign in to your subscription or create a new Intune subscription.
 For guidance, go to Sign in to Intune.

 3 - Configure a custom domain name for your Intune tenant